kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Weeks 1-4: 4-8 hours a week
 - Weeks 5-8: 6-12 hours a week
-- Weeks 9-13: 10 to 25 hours a week, including some after-hours and weekend work
+- Weeks 9-13: 10 to 25 hours a week
+- Release Day: Prepare to spend all day on release-related activities.

 Among the specific time commitments you have are: